 Household waste

-Reducing waste has a big impact on your carbon footprint: Not only do you reduce your emissions by removing waste from landfills.
-(By consuming in a less wasteful manner) you also reduce upfront emissions that are incurred before the goods you consume hit the shops.
+Reducing waste has a big impact on your carbon footprint: not only do you reduce your emissions by lowering the amount of waste sent to landfills, but (by consuming in a less wasteful manner) you also reduce your upfront emissions, incurred before the goods you consume reach the shops.

 Food waste is a major culprit when it comes to carbon emissions: A scientific review from 2018 estimated global food waste to be in the order of 194–389kg (428-858lbs) per person per year.
-Another study found that food waste contributes almost 3x the amount of carbon dioxide emitted by aviation.
-That’s mind-blowing, particularly if you consider that more than 10% of the world’s population is affected by hunger.
+Another study found that food waste accounts for almost 3x the carbon dioxide emitted by aviation.
+That’s mind-blowing, particularly given that 8-9% of the world’s population were affected by hunger in 2024.

-Maybe we should focus more on matsvinn skam (food waste shame), rather than flygskam (flight shame).
+Maybe we should focus more on matsvinn skam (food waste shame) than flygskam (flight shame).

 17. Buy only what you need.
 It’s a fact of life: The more we buy, the more we throw away.